SSL certificate checker

 Encryption

-HTTPS encrypts traffic between the browser and origin so traffic is harder to intercept or tamper with.
+HTTPS encrypts traffic between the browser and the site so credentials, sessions, forms, and page content are harder to intercept or alter in transit.

 Trust